syncfusion-content/windowsforms-docs/WindowsForms/Tools/MultiColumnTreeView/Subitems.md

 You can add SubItems for the nodes using the SubItems Collection available in Nodes Collection Editor.

 ![](Adding-Multiple-Columns-and-SubItems_images/Adding-Multiple-Columns-and-SubItems_img5.jpeg)
+Figure : Accessing the SubItems Collection Dialog Box

 ![](Adding-Multiple-Columns-and-SubItems_images/Adding-Multiple-Columns-and-SubItems_img6.jpeg)
+Figure : Setting the text, BorderSingle and BorderStyle Property for the SubItem

 ## Properties for Customizing the SubItems